susumutomita/2024-StarkHack/README.md

 ETH Global Link: https://ethglobal.com/showcase/blockchain-pulse-rnnt1

 Blockchain Pulse is an interactive digital art installation that visualizes real-time blockchain transaction data on the Starknet network.
-Inspired by Tatsuo Miyajima's "Counter Void," this project transforms the dynamic activity of blockchain transactions into a continuously evolving piece of digital art.
+Inspired by Tatsuo Miyajima's "Keep Changing, Connect with Everything, Continue Forever" this project transforms the dynamic activity of blockchain transactions into a continuously evolving piece of digital art.

 ## Table of Contents